 The recent SARS-COV2 pandemic has completely changed our lifestyle today; facemasks, frequent hand washing, and social distancing have become an everyday occurrence, and man continues to adapt to these challenges.
-Economic sectors have adapted to what is known as the new normal.
+Economic sectors are adapting to the new normal.

-One of the sectors that have been renewed and are looking for new alternatives to remain in force is the tourism sector, which is showing signs of change, adapting to the necessary measures for a renewed upturn in travel.
-According to Bloomberg Vaccine Tracker, more than 193 million doses of COVID-19 vaccines were registered in 87 countries, which is equivalent to more than 6 million doses per day around the world, adding the lack of certified approval in the missing vaccine tests, it is expected that the supply will increase by the spring of this year and with this, the longed-for end of the pandemic will be in sight.
+One of the most renewed sectors and which is looking for new alternatives to remain in force is the tourism sector, which is showing signs of change, adapting to the necessary measures for a renewed upturn in travel.
+According to Bloomberg Vaccine Tracker.
+More than 193 million doses of COVID-19 vaccines are in 87 countries, which is equivalent to more than 6 million doses per day around the world.
+Adding the lack of certified approval in the missing vaccine tests, that the supply will increase by the spring of this year and with this, the longed-for end of the pandemic will be in sight.

 This projection promises to be encouraging for everyone, especially for tourism, one of the sectors most affected by the coronavirus crisis.
 A Booking.com survey indicates that more than 50% of respondents under the age of 35 plan to travel soon, changing the perspective of travel from a recreational context to a health necessity, due to intermittent confinement, the lifting of quarantine and additional savings for tourists, travel is seen as a reward for all the time spent in confinement.
 Therefore, travel advisors should be prepared with all the necessary measures for the next upturn, or even some experts refer to other “Tourist Boom.”

-The following are 6 steps for the competitive preparation of advisors given the expected growth in the coming years:
+The following are 6 steps for the competitive preparation of advisors for the expected growth in the coming years:

 1. Pricing based on differentiation strategies.